-The Complete History of Beyoncé at the Grammys
+Grammys 2021: The Complete History of Beyoncé at the Grammys

-With 63 Grammy nominations to her name, Beyoncé is one of the most-recognized artists in the awards show history.
+With 79 Grammy nominations to her name, Beyoncé is one of the most recognized artists in the awards show history.
 Impressed?
 Try and keep your chill about it, because you know the Queen is.

+This year, Bey was up for a whopping nine awards for her visual album, Black Is King.
+She won best R&B performance for "Black Parade," which gave her a place in history as the winningest female at the Grammys, with 28 trophies to her name.

+A bonus: her 9-year-old daughter, Blue Ivy, won an award, too, thanks to her work with Mom!

-She’s graced the Grammys with her elegant, fashion-forward and always-gracious presence since 2000, and in those 18 years, she’s clocked an impressive amount of trophies, performances and outfit changes.
+Beyoncé, now 39, has graced the Grammys with her elegant, fashion-forward and always-gracious presence since 2000, and in those 20-plus years, she’s clocked an impressive amount of trophies, performances and outfit changes.

 Buckle up, Beyhive, because we’re about to do a deep dive.